 Criminal, or that nice woman who lives next door to you?

 She is Karla Homolka, kidnapper, rapist, and serial killer.
-Oh, and she just might be your neighbor.
-She got out of prison due to a technicality after serving just 12 years, and no one is really sure where she is at the time of this writing.
+Oh, and she might just be your neighbor.
+She got out of prison due to a technicality after serving just 12 years, and no one is sure where she is at the time of this writing.

 Many of the women Ridgway later killed asked him whether he was the Green River killer, he told investigators.
 In response, he said he would ask them: